MPhil First year

-Students in the Econometrics track take the Advanced Mathematics course, Asymptotic Theory instead of Statistics, and Advanced Econometrics instead of Econometrics.
-Students in the Finance track replace Macroeconomics II and III or Microeconomics II and III with Asset Pricing and Corporate Finance Theory.
+Students in the Econometrics track take the Advanced Mathematics course, Asymptotic Theory instead of Statistics, and Advanced Econometrics (I, II and III) instead of Econometrics (I, II and III).
+Students in the Finance track replace Macroeconomics II and III or Microeconomics III and IV with Asset Pricing and Corporate Finance Theory.

 To a certain extent, exchange between the tracks is possible.